Colton Dowell: Tennessee Titans

 Dowell was selected in the seventh round (228th overall) of the 2023 NFL draft by the Tennessee Titans.
 He made the team's final roster and saw his first playing time in a Week 4 win over the Cincinnati Bengals.
 In week 17 against the Houston Texans, Dowell suffered a torn ACL and meniscus, ending his season.

 Dowell was placed on the reserve/PUP list at the start of the 2024 season due to his knee injury, and did not play for the year.

 On July 25, 2025, Dowell was waived by the Titans.

 Baltimore Ravens

 On October 20, 2025, Dowell was signed to the Baltimore Ravens' practice squad, but was released by the team five days later.

+San Francisco 49ers

+Dowell signed a reserve/future contract with the San Francisco 49ers on January 14, 2026.
+He was waived by San Francisco on August 6.

+Pittsburgh Steelers

+On August 7, 2026, Dowell was claimed off waivers by the Pittsburgh Steelers, but was waived two days later.